Loader gif

 Your max tax refund is guaranteed.

-Categorizing your business costs into direct expenses and indirect expenses is essential for tax purposes.
+Categorizing your business costs into direct expenses and indirect expenses is essential for purposes.
 But how do you know which is which?
 Let’s take a simplified look at the differences between the two and how to determine which category your expenses fall under.

 What are direct expenses?

 Direct expenses are costs linked to producing a specific good or service.
 Direct costs are also referred to as the cost of goods sold.
-These business expenses can be directly connected to a cost object (any item that you measure expenses for) and have a clear and identifiable connection to your business operations.
+These can be directly connected to a cost object (any item that you measure expenses for) and have a clear and identifiable connection to your business operations.

 For example, imagine you open an Etsy shop selling homemade goods such as candles.
 In this instance, the cost of supplies such as containers, wax, a hot plate, wicks, or fragrances would be considered direct expenses.
 This is because these expenses can be directly attributed to making a specific product.